 Both Score and Scatter Events available

 A selection of events will be timed score events (and will use electronic punching) to keep the season interesting.
 There are four score events throughout the season that will use SportIdent punching so don't forget your SI tag!
 If you don’t have an SI tag we’ll have some available for non-members.
 The type of event will be noted in the orienteering calendar as either Metro Series (standard scatter event) or Metro Score Event.
 Standard events will use paper punch cards as per previous seasons.
 Learn more about how Score Events work.

 Score events are NOT mass start and so you can begin immediately after registering if you so choose.
-They will have a 60 minute time limit, recorded from the time you punch the start - you will get your map to plan a route before this but you’ll need to be back on time or lose points.
+They will have a 60 minute time limit, recorded from the time you punch the start - you will get your map at the start but remember to be back on time or lose points.
 Scatter events will remain mass starts.
 All events will earn points towards your season tally to earn the title of Metro Series champion.

 The season will now commence in late October and run right through until February to allow a small gap between the bush season and the summer season, so this is a great way to keep your training up over the summer!
 Plus with more events there are also more chances to earn points for the series.

 Want to get ready for an event and learn more?

 For more information, including what happens at an event and a sample competition map, go to our Urban Event Guide page.
 Or why not check out the great Photos from this season or the Maps from events that show the winners route.